AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-directly-with-others/send-direct-messages-to-other-users.md

    * Click the linked name of the user as it appears anywhere in the Workfront interface.
 User names are displayed in many areas of the Workfront interface, such as in a comment made by the user.

-1. On the **Updates**&nbsp;tab, click in the text box field.
+1. On the **Updates** tab, click in the text box field.

    ![Message user on the Updates tab](assets/message-user-nwe-350x166.png)

 1. Type your message.
-1. (Optional) Click in the **Notify**&nbsp;field, then begin typing the name of another user you want to include in this message.
+1. (Optional) Click in the **Notify** field, then begin typing the name of another user you want to include in this message.

 1. (Optional) Select **Private to my company** to make this message visible only to other users in your company.

 1. Click **Update.**
-   The message is posted at the top of the list of messages on the **Updates**&nbsp;tab on the user's home page.
+   The message is posted at the top of the list of messages on the **Updates** tab on the user's home page.